 Can I Get a DUI from Having an Open Container in My Car?

-While having an open container in your vehicle is an infraction in itself, if you’re pulled over under suspicion of DUI and have partially or fully-empty containers in your car, their presence can be used as evidence to convict you.
+While having an open container in your vehicle is an infraction, if you’re pulled over under suspicion of DUI and have partially or fully empty containers in your car, their presence can be used as evidence to convict you.

 Fighting DUI in the Savannah Area

-Being charged with a DUI is not only stressful, but it can create serious problems outside of the courtroom.
-That's why you need an attorney that listens to you and fights aggressively to protect your freedom and future.
+Being charged with a DUI is stressful and can create severe problems outside the courtroom.
+You need an attorney who listens to you and fights aggressively to protect your freedom and future.

-Contact The Lerch Law Firm today to speak to our team and begin building your case.
+Contact Schneider Lerch Bronston, LLC today to speak to our team and build your case.